BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 VERDICT

-For most Canadian buyers, the used Leaf is the better buy right now — but the Seagull is the better car.
+For most Canadian buyers, the used Leaf is the better buy right now.
+The Seagull is the more interesting possibility.

 Grizzl-E Classic Level 2 EV Charger (40A)